SirRyu99/Just-Cause-3-autosplitter/README.md

 # JC3-Autosplitter and Load Remover

 For some reason, I decided to create an autosplitter for Just Cause 3 (JC3).
 After about 100 hours of finding addresses, writing code, and testing the script, I'm ready to share it.
-The included load remover allows you to record your game time without loads and, in this new version, also stops running when the game is not active.
+The included load remover allows you to record your game time without loads and, in this new version, also stops running when the game is not running/is closed.

 ## How to set it up: